sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     * Provide console access to the DPUs through the Host CPU from the front panel management port
     * The modular chassis console utility will be extended to access DPUs in place of LCs
 ### 2.3.
 RMA
-* The dpu-cards should be displayed as part of inventory
+* The DPUs should be displayed as part of inventory
-* Extend the CLI “show platform inventory” to display the dpu-cards and their state
+* Extend the CLI “show platform inventory” to display the DPUs
 * The system should be powered down for replacement of dpu-card

 ## 3. SmartSwitch PMON Design